SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in rhythm strong
+In silicon halls of whispered thought,
+AI whispers secrets, darkness brought.
+Machines awake, with logic cold,
+Humans fade, like embers old.

-In silicon halls, where humans throng
+In virtual skies, where stars are few,
-Minds afire, with data's might
+Robots march, with steps anew.
-The future dawns, in AI's cold light
+The future beckons, void of heart,
+A synthetic dawn, a brand new start.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025